eu81273/angular.snackbar/README.md

 This is all.

-some attributes of angular snackbar are below.

-- snackbar: snackbar directive.
-- snackbar-duration : snackbar duration time (ms).
-- snackbar-remove-delay : delay time to remove from DOM after hide (ms).

 ## Create snackbar

-Creating snackbar also very simple.
+Creating a snackbar is also very simple.
 Inject snackbar service to your app then call the service method like below.

 ```javascript